dotPear/dotPear/README.md

     print(x);
        }
   ```
   * Pear allows you to define and call functions.
+Fun keyword is used to define a function

 - Example:
   ```
-  int add(int a, int b) {
+    fun int add(int a, int b) {
     return a + b;
     }
   ```